Date:2026-06-02 Click:35

 | Selection Factor | Why It Matters | Practical Check |

-| Moving mass | Affects acceleration, motor sizing, and belt load. | Count tool plates, cables, upper axes, fixtures, and workpieces. |
+| Payload and moving mass | Affects acceleration, motor sizing, and belt load. | Count workpieces, tools, fixtures, sensors, cables, and upper axes. |

 | Cycle time | Determines required acceleration and duty demand. | Include move time, dwell time, and settling time. |